 To go to Launchpad using just your mouse on a Mac:

-No Launchpad icon: See below for adding Launchpad to your Dock.
+No Launchpad icon: For macOS Sequoia and earlier, see below for adding Launchpad to your Dock.

 Open Launchpad with a Mac Keyboard Shortcut